sdouglas/biomod/jamboree/index.md

 ## Hotel

-The official hotel information for the 2015 Jamboree has been emailed to each team.
-The reserved blocks are for registered teams only.
-If you have any questions, please email Alison Reggio <alison.reggio@wyss.harvard.edu>.
+We are securing a block of discounted rooms.
+More information will be sent to the primary contact for each team.

 ## Important Dates